 - East Summit Viewpoint

 From here, the high point of Mount Umunhum, Mount Diablo and Mount Tamalpais can be seen as well as the valley below.
+The area surrounding the base of the radar tower at Mount Umunhum is temporarily closed.

 The Stories of Mount Umunhum Audio Tour app allows you experience a “virtual” guide around the Summit at your own pace.
 Learn how Mount Umunhum got its name and hear Air Force veterans, Native Americans and others tell their personal stories about life on the mountain.
 The Stories of Mount Umunhum app is available for free on the App Store and on Google Play.